ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 4. Once split, each chain will show up in the "Entry List" pane on the left.
 Select chain A by clicking the blue dot.

-5. **Cut your structure down to the desired length.** With chain A selected, go to `Tasks` and go to "Multiple Sequence Alignment".
+5. **Cut your structure down to the desired length.** With chain A selected, go to `Tasks`  (in the top right) and go to "Multiple Sequence Alignment".
 This window shows the sequence of your loaded protein highlighted in dark letters.
 If there's additional data in the pdb file about unresolved residues, there may be some light shaded letters as well.

 In the MSA window, click on `File > Import Sequence`.
 Then go one directory up and load HSP90.fasta.
 Ensure that the loaded sequence begins with "VETFA" and ends with "TLFVE".
 Now, click the "Pairwise Alignment" button, which looks like two blue arrows going opposite directions.
+This will align the protein sequences.

-Do you have any dark-shaded residues extending past the beginnig or end of the reference sequence?
+Do you have any dark-shaded residues extending past the beginning or end of the reference sequence?
 If so, go to the sequence view at the bottom of the main Maestro window, and right-click any overhanging residues, then click "Delete"

 6. With Chain A selected, click the "Protein Preparation" button in the top bar.
 This will open up the Protein Preparation workflow tab.

-   TODO: Image of protein prep window

    TODO: check structure for addtl ligands

 7. On the first tab, we have Import and Process.
 We have the option of also including the diffraction data, biological unit, and alternate positions.
 These are often useful for validating the quality of the structure, but here we will not be using them.